BIMIB-DISCo/LACE/README.md

 ```

 We setup the main parameter in oder to perform the inference.
 First of all, as the three data proint may potentially provide sequencing for an unbalanced
 number of cells, we weight each time point proportionally to the sample sizes as follow.
+We refer to the paper for details.

 ```r
 lik_weights = c(0.338, 0.329, 0.333)